Wikipedia founder gazes into site's future

 - 08 August, 2006 13:13

 With close to 1.3 million English-language articles, is there any limit to the number of entries online free encyclopedia Wikipedia will offer?
 Jimmy Wales, the project's founder, believes there may be, as he encourages contributors to focus more on entry quality than quantity.

-At the same time, it’s up to the Wikipedia community how fine a level of detail they want in the listings, he says.
+At the same time, it's up to the Wikipedia community how fine a level of detail they want in the listings, he said.
 For instance, might certain groups want to put up biographies for the members of local county councils?
-It’s all a matter of what’s relevant to readers.
+It's all a matter of what's relevant to readers.

-While the French, German and Japanese versions of Wikipedia already have hundreds of thousands of articles, other language versions of the encyclopedia still need to focus on bulking up their numbers of entries so they really can function as encyclopedias, Wales says.
+While the French, German and Japanese versions of Wikipedia already have hundreds of thousands of articles, other language versions of the encyclopedia still need to focus on bulking up their numbers of entries so they really can function as encyclopedias, Wales said.

-Not many famous or semi-famous people can resist checking themselves out on Wikipedia and, perhaps, editing their own biographies.
+Not many famous or semi-famous people can resist checking themselves out on Wikipedia and perhaps editing their own biographies.

 Wales gave the example of rock star Lou Reed who corrected the middle name given on his biography.
 When Reed returned to the entry, his own correction had been "reverted" -- Wikipedian parlance for an edit that reverses a change made by someone else.
 Reed had anonymously changed his entry, so another contributor fixed what they saw as an error.

 Having his own article on Wikipedia, Wales said he's particularly "sensitive" to the issue of living persons' biographies.
 He was incensed about a really harmless change to his biography where a contributor, for reasons best known to themselves, had added a sentence saying "Jimmy enjoys playing chess with his friends."

 While the entry was plausible, Wales doesn't play chess.
 He said the addition was one more indication of the need for verifiable sources for stated facts.

 Facebook coughs up $19bn to buy WhatsApp, draw younger users